drgrandilab/Bartos-et-al-2017-Rabbit-Ventricular-Model-with-Updated-IKs/readme.txt

-Matlab code of the Bartos et al. model of IKs in rabbit ventricular myocytes
+Bartos et al. model of rabbit ventricular myocytes with updated IKs formulation

+This model was developed modifying the formulation of the delayed rectifier K current IKs in the parent model developed by Negroni et al. (J Mol Cell Cardiol.
+2015 Apr;81:162-75, available for download on this website).
+The new formulation reproduces the Ca2+-dependent regulation of IKs experimentally observed.

 ___________________________________________________________________________________________
 Contents: